Sudan army breaks paramilitary siege on key base: military source

 The Sudanese army broke a paramilitary siege on one of its key Khartoum-area bases on Friday, paving the way to also freeing the besieged military headquarters, a military source said.

+In a statement, the paramilitary Rapid Support Forces (RSF) denied the advance, saying the army was “spreading rumours”.

-The paramilitary Rapid Support Forces (RSF) had since the outbreak of the war with Sudan’s army in April 2023 encircled both the Signal Corps in Khartoum North and the General Command of the Armed Forces, its headquarters just south across the Blue Nile river.
+Since the outbreak of the war with Sudan’s army in April 2023 the RSF had encircled both the Signal Corps in Khartoum North and the General Command of the Armed Forces, its headquarters just south across the Blue Nile river.

 “Our forces were able to lift the siege on the Signal Corps,” the source in the Sudanese army told AFP.